RyanBayne/TwitchPress-Ultimate-Member-Extension/readme.txt

 allows you to replace an official extension with a third-party one.
 An extendable environment requires individual systems and large features to be separated from the core plugin.

-The key during this early stage is to let me know what you need your Twitch suit to do for you or for your visitors.
-I will do the work required to achieve the administration views and public features to meet your needs.
+The key during this early stage is to let me know what you need your Twitch suite to do for you or for your visitors.

 = Links =
 *   <a href="https://twitchpress.wordpress.com" title="">Blog</a>